JulianOzelRose/TR-SaveMaster/README.md

 ```

 Finally, once you have the dynamically allocated secondary ammo offset, all that is left to do is to write
-to the it.
+to it.
 Because there are edge cases where the secondary ammo index may not be found, this should be
-accounted for when writing ammo to avoid a savegame that causes a crash:
+accounted for when writing to ammo to avoid a savegame that causes a crash:

 ```
 private void WriteShotgunAmmo(bool isPresent, UInt16 ammo)